 After the freezer

 Let them defrost at room temperature in plastic.
-After that, with some pastries like scones, a little in an oven will make them extra delicious.
+That's all you need to do--though with some pastries like scones, a little time in an oven will make them extra delicious.

 Olive Oil Caretop